Skip to content

 All Vectorly API endpoints require authentication using service tokens via Bearer token authentication.

-Getting a service token:
+Getting a service token

 To use the Vectorly API, you need a service token.
 Create an account and generate a service token from the Vectorly console.